 Bring 'Em Back!1 of 10

 Leonard Samson may not have gotten super when Ty Burrell played him in The Incredible Hulk, but that doesn’t mean the Hulk’s psychiatrist wouldn’t have a place in the MCU if he returned.

 Of course, if Marvel wanted to give him a green ponytail and blue tights, the cult favorite character’s fans would likely not argue.

-Helen Cho3 of 12Helen Cho played a small but key role in Avengers: Age of Ultron as the scientist whose technology allowed Ultron to build the Vibranium body that would eventually become the Vision.
+Helen Cho played a small but key role in Age of Ultron as the scientist whose technology allowed Ultron to build the Vibranium body that would eventually become the Vision.
 But there’s still lots of untapped potential for the character, whose comic book son is none other than Amadeus Cho.

-In some ways, a major role for Howard the Duck in a Marvel movie just might be a bridge too far (and more than a little comical considering Disney once sued Marvel over the character allegedly infringing on Donald Duck), but fans seem to have been delighted by his cameo in Guardians of the Galaxy.
+In some ways, a major role for Howard the Duck in a Marvel movie just might be a bridge too far (and more than a little comical considering Disney once sued Marvel over the character allegedly infringing on Donald Duck), but fans seem to have been delighted by his cameos in the Guardians of the Galaxy movies.
 And given his hilarious role in Marvel Comics, he might at least have enough juice in him for an extended cameo or subplot.

 Or, if Marvel is feeling brave, they could go all the way and try a feature film – as long as they learn every possible lesson from the George Lucas-produced box office bomb of the 80s.

-Human Torch5 of 12“Human Torch?” you’re asking.
+Human Torch5 of 10“Human Torch?
+Comeback?” you’re asking.
 “Isn’t he part of the Fantastic Four, and off limits to Marvel?”

 And though Hammond hasn’t exactly played a role in the MCU previously, he did appear as an Easter egg in Captain America: The First Avenger, so what we’re after is a role for him as a fully fleshed-out character.